moskytw/mosql/docs/index.rst

     {'person_id': 'mosky', 'detail_id': [3, 4], 'val': ['address', '...'], 'key': 'address'}
     {'person_id': 'mosky', 'detail_id': [1, 6, 10], 'val': ['email', '...', '...'], 'key': 'email'}

-For simplicity, the `Model` is rendered as a dict.
-Of course, it is not a simple dict, and the list in the `Model` is not list, too.
-The list-like object is :py:class:`mosql.result.Column` which is a proxy for a `Model`.
-It will redirect your operations on it to the `Model` which it belongs to.
+For simplicity, the `Model` is rendered as the dict, and the :py:class:`mosql.result.Column` is rendered as the list.
+The `Model` is arranged result set, and `Column` is a proxy for `Model`.
+Any operation on `Column` will be redirect to `Model`.

 :ref:`tutorial-of-model` describes more details about how to use the `Model`.